CavernCrawlers/CavernCrawlers.github.io/Combat.md

 A character wielding two weapons has the option of using their off-hand weapon offensively or defensively.
 This choice is made at the beginning of the character’s turn.
 If the weapon is being used offensively, the character gains a +1 to hit bonus and may choose to strike with either weapon (not both).
 If the weapon is being used defensively, the character gains a +1 AC bonus and may only attack with their primary weapon.

 Under no circumstances is a character allowed to attack with both weapons at the same time.
-However, if a character has multiple attacks per Combat Turn, then they may choose which weapon to strike with each time they make an attack.
+However, if a character has multiple attacks per Combat Turn, then they may choose which weapon to strike with each time they make an attack (subject to the above rules).

 See the [Off-Hand Proficiency](Traits.md#Off-Hand-Proficiency) trait for additional rules.